-In uncertain times it is important to have strong contingencies in place
+In uncertain times it’s important to have strong contingencies in place

 To ensure smooth running when it comes to business operations, a contingency plan is essential for weathering the potential problems you might face along the way.
 Since businesses of any size are susceptible to unforeseen events and situations, streamlined day-to-day processes must be in place to ensure continuity.